 Preschool Learning Experience

-The PRESCHOOL LEARNING EXPERIENCE (PLE) program is located in Middletown, New York, at the George Robinson Center for Child Development and in New Windsor, New York, on the grounds of the Mt.
-St. Joseph campus.
+The PRESCHOOL LEARNING EXPERIENCE (PLE) program is located at the George Robinson Center for Child Development, 379 Mt.
+Hope Road, Middletown, NY and at 930 Raz Avenue, New Windsor, NY, on the grounds of Stewart International Airport.
 This program is available to all children between the ages of 2½ and 4 years.

 The PLE program is an integrated preschool program for both typically developing and developmentally delayed children.
 The preschool program for children with developmental disabilities offers both full-day and half-day sessions depending on the needs of the child.
 The integrated preschool component offers only a half-day session.

 The New Windsor center offers 10 self-contained special education classrooms and 2 integrated classrooms.
 The Middletown center offers 9 full-day and 2 half-day self-contained special education classrooms and 1 integrated classroom.

 Classroom sizes are limited to between 9 and 12 children.
 Each class has 1 teacher and up to 4 teachers' aides.
 If required by the child's Individual Education Plan (IEP), a one-on-one aide is provided as well.
 Dually licensed teachers in both early childhood education and special education teach all integrated classrooms.

 The children who are enrolled in the preschool program as preschoolers with a disability receive any or all of the following services:

 Each child referred by his/her school district of origin comes to the preschool program with an Individualized Education Plan (IEP).
 This plan states what goals and objectives the classroom and related service staff must address throughout the school year.
 As the child progresses throughout the year, progress is noted and the IEP may be updated as necessary.